joodicator/PageBot/README.md

 #### `debug`
 Displays on the console extended information about the internals of the bot's operation.
 When loaded, shows most *untwisted* events passing through the bot's primary `Mode` instance, and possibly also those passing through auxiliary `Mode` instances created by plugins.
 Events which occur so frequently as to make the console unreadable are suppressed.

+#### `invite`
+Causes the bot to join channels when invited, and indefinitely remembers `INVITE`d and `KICK`ed channels.
+* `INVITE` messages, issued in most clients by `/invite NICK [CHANNEL]`, cause the bot to join the corresponding channel and save this channel in a dynamic auto-join list that persists when the bot is restarted.
+* `KICK` messages, issued in most clients by `/kick [CHANNEL] NICK [MESSAGE]`, remove the corresponding channel from the auto-join list if it is present.
+* `state/channel_invite.txt` - a newline-separated list of channels which the bot has been invited to and will automatically join.

 ### User Tools

 #### `convert`